 Football: Health Assessment Post-Career

-It’s long been know that football players experience traumatic injuries throughout their careers.
+It has long been known that football players experience traumatic injuries throughout their careers.
 Harvard has offered to complete a health assessment post-career for many football players.
 Jackie Slater, formerly of the LA Rams, is speaking out on the injuries and suffering many ex-NFL players have experienced.
 “A lot of people forget about [the players],” when football is not actively playing out in front of them.
 Some information on the tests and Harvard’s findings:

 About the Health Assessment